 3.1.1 Discussions between a potential applicant and the Council (through its planning officers) prior to the submission of the application can be of considerable benefit to both parties and is encouraged by the Audit Commission, the Local Government Association and the National Planning Forum.
 It should always be made clear at the outset that the discussions will not bind the Council to make a particular decision and that any views expressed are personal and provisional.
 Advice should be considered and based upon the development plan and material considerations.
 There should be no significant difference of interpretation of planning officers.
 In addition, all officers taking part in such discussions should make clear whether or not they are the decision maker.
 A written note should be made of all potentially contentious meetings and telephone discussions.
-A follow up letter to the applicant, should be provided following a pre-application discussion, especially when documentary material has been leftwith the Council.
+A follow up letter to the applicant -may be advisablewill-should be provided following a pre-application discussion, especially when documentary material has been left with the Council.

 3.1.2 Councillors should not seek to advise applicants or agents about the likely acceptability of planning proposals.
 They should advise prospective applicants to contact the appropriate officer for advice on both merits and procedures.
-They should make it clear that they will only be in a position to take a decision after having considered the officers' reports and any representations and <a href="have-new-matter
+They should make it clear that they will only be in a position to take a decision after having considered the officers' reports and any representations and have_____heard any debate in the committee meeting.

 3.1.3 Councillors should not agree to meet applicants or agents or third parties in connection with a current or proposed application.
 If councillors do agree to meet they should only do so in the presence of a planning officer.
 In exceptional circumstances, where it is not possible to arrange a meeting in the presence of a planning officer without causing undue delay councillors should notify the relevant planning officer of the proposed meeting beforehand and the notification recorded in the application file.
 Councillors should listen and may ask questions but should not comment or negotiate.
 They must make clear that any views they express are personal, rather than those of the Council.
 A note should be taken of the meeting and placed on the application file.
 The fact that a councillor has discussed any proposal with the applicant, agent, supporters or objectors must be made clear when the application is before the committee for determination.
+This does not disbar Councillors from speaking with residents about concerns they have regarding planning application in their ward.